Nome-Council Highway Scenic Drive

 Lee’s Dredge, the last dredge to work the Solomon River, was operated by the Lee family until the 1960s.
 It now provides nesting platforms for raptors and ravens.
 You may see green-winged teal and phalaropes feeding in the dredge pond and songbirds in the surrounding willows.

 An old road bed leading to a Solomon River overlook is a good spot to look for salmon, Dolly Varden, and Arctic grayling in late July and August.
-Chum salmon rarely spawn beyond here as dredging took out the pools and riffles they seek.
-Coho salmon spawn a little farther upriver.
-Say’s phoebe will launch from its nest on a secluded ledge or crevice on the cliff face to catch insects flying above the river.
-Northern shrike, harlequin duck, spotted sandpiper, and wandering tattler are seen from this vantage point.
+Say’s phoebe will launch from its nest to catch insects.
+Northern shrike, harlequin duck, spotted sandpiper, and wandering tattler are also seen.
 In some years, the cliff is occupied by common raven, rough-legged hawk, or other raptors so be careful your presence does not disturb nesting birds.
-The side road reconnects with Council Road at Mile 41.

 The rocky outcrop across the Solomon River usually hosts an active golden eagle nest.
 Look for a huge tower of sticks and splashes of whitewash and orange lichen in the vicinity of the nest and surrounding perching sites.
 Built by eagles and added onto in successive years, the nest i s distinctive for its large size, construction, and shape.
 When not occupied by eagles, the large nest may be used by gyrfalcons.